CityOfPhiladelphia/vue3-pinboard/README.md

 ## Release Notes

+### 2.5.0

+* fix for the zipcodes service changing from uppercase to lowercase

 ### 2.4.2

 * sets document.title on app load, so that it has the same title as the app header